erasmus-without-paper/ewp-specs-api-ounits/README.md

    a valid (HTTP 200) XML response in such cases, but the response will simply not contain the information on the unknown `department_id` values.
 (If all values are unknown, servers MUST respond with an empty envelope.)

+ * If the length of `department_id` list is greater than 500, servers MAY respond with HTTP 400.
+Clients SHOULD split such large requests into a couple of smaller ones.

 Response